Tomás Yankelevich: Career

 Yankelevich debuted as the producer of talents and reality show Popstars: Argentina, which created girl group Bandana.
 In 2003, Yankelevich directed film Vivir Intentando, his directing debut, which starred Bandana.
 The film was a box office hit, as well as its following film Erreway: 4 Caminos, which starred popular pop rock band Erreway.
 4 Caminos was directed as the spin–off film of the series Rebelde Way, directed by Yankelevich's mother Cris Morena.
 In 2005, he directed and wrote the Cris Morena Group series Amor Mio, which starred his sister Romina Yan.

 In 2011, Yankelevich produced two series, children-oriented show Super Torpe (aired in Disney Channel) with Pablo Martínez and Candela Vetrano, and Cuando me sonreis, a TELEFE primetime show, with Facundo Arana, Mariana Espósito and Benjamín Rojas.
 Both shows were produced by his production company Utopia and co-produced by his father's company, RGB Entertainment.

-In February 2011, Tomás was named the new Telefe director, following the footsteps of his father who led Telefe from 1989 to 1999.
+In February 2011, Yankelevich was named the new Telefe director, following the footsteps of his father, who led Telefe from 1989 to 1999.